Lianxiang/notes/resume.md

 Skills and Proficiencies
 ------------------------

 * 9 years embedded experience
-* Port and debug embedded devices's drivers
-* Platform software develop
-* Script writing with perl and linux shell

 Technical Skills and Knowledge
 ------------------------------